alerion09/pres-minder/.aiassistant/rules/react.md

 ---
-description:
+apply: by file patterns
-globs: *.tsx
+patterns: *.tsx
-alwaysApply: false
 ---

-### Guidelines for React
+# Guidelines for React

 - Use functional components with hooks instead of class components
 - Never use "use client" and other Next.js directives as we use React with Astro